|1.8 m. | 70 in.||118 kg. | 260 lbs.||8 years||Carnivorous|

 Interaction with Omneuttians

-As previously stated, Aisanee are not afraid to attack Xiruen, often attacking a lone or small group of Xiruen in their pack.
-This is likely how the animal got its name, as a reference to its willingness and ability to kill Xiruen, as compared to the Kiindem who are more territorial, who mostly Xiruen for territorial reasons.
+As previously stated, aisanee are not afraid to attack Xiruen, often attacking a lone or small group of Xiruen in their pack.
+This is likely how the animal got its name, as a reference to its willingness and ability to kill Xiruen, as compared to the kiindem who are more territorial, who mostly attack Xiruen when encroached.